anmoldp7/splitwise_service/README.md

 - Set config values via environment variables.
 - Add API contract.
 - Add use case diagram, UML diagram, activity diagram and sequence diagram.
+- Implement endpoint to clear dues between 2 users.
+- Bulk insert transaction in case amount is to be paid by group to lender.